ohkami-rs/ohkami/README.md

 <br/>

 ## Development
-ohkami is on early stage now and not for producntion use.\
+ohkami is not for producntion use.\
 Please give me your feedback ! → [GetHub issue](https://github.com/kana-rus/ohkami/issues)

 <br/>